opencluster/design/Locks/LocksServerProtocol.md

 ## Low-Level

-1. When the client requests a lock, it sends the name of the lock it wants to set, its expiry time (in seconds).
+1. When the client requests a lock, it sends the name of the lock it wants to set, its expiry time (in seconds), it's request timeout, etc.  Client recieves the result of the lock request, and an unlock key if it was accepted.
-1. When releasing a lock, the client signs a peice of standard text with the private key, therefore proving that they have the private key, and therefore own the lock, and can release it.
+1. When releasing a lock, the client must provide the unlock key.
+Therefore proving that they are the one that originally requested the lock.
-1. When a server receives a request from a client to set a lock, it will pass that request on to all the other nodes in the cluster.
-When it gets confirmation from more than half of the servers, it will know that the lock is successful, and will inform the client.
+1. When a server receives a request from a client to set a lock, it will pass that request on to master node for that bucket (unless it is the master node).
+1. The master of a bucket is the source-of-truth for the locks that fall in that bucket.
+When it accepts a lock (or queues lock requests), it will inform it's secondary (which will then cascade down the list of secondaries).
+When the secondary has ack'd the info, then it will inform the client that it has the lock.
+1. When a client logs into a server, the server will check if that client is also logged into other servers, and will update its lists.  it will also inform all the other nodes, that the client has connected to it.
+This allows any node to know how to communicate with the client when a lock is set (but the client is not connected to that master).
+1. When a lock is requested from another node, the master will keep track of the server that acctually made that request, and will send responces back to that server if it can.

 ## Protocol